YangZhou1997/YangZhou1997.github.io/index.md

 I work on networked systems in datacenter environments.
-My research has focused on full-stack optimizations for efficient and evolvable datacenter infrastructure, by co-designing low-level host networking stacks (involving NICs, kernels, transport layers, and threading) and high-level datacenter applications from a systems perspective.
+My research has focused on full-stack optimizations for efficient and evolvable datacenter infrastructure, by codesigning low-level host networking stacks (involving kernels, transport layers, and threading) and high-level datacenter applications from a systems perspective.

 * For networking stacks, I studied kernel-bypass stacks like RDMA and DPDK, and kernel stacks with eBPF/XDP.